“The LORD passed before him and proclaimed,

 to the third and the fourth generation.”

 Today’s post is the final of the four incommunicable attributes of GOD.
 This author’s division (Wayne Grudem) includes them by different names than we are used to.
 This one is Unity.
 Or, as it is sometimes called, Simplicity.
-To review, here are the four categories .
+To review, they are:

 What does it have to do with a parrot?
 All the different colored feathers make up the parrot.
 The same goes for GOD.
 He has many attributes symbolized by the different colors.
 But it is all one parrot.
 We can’t just choose the yellows.
 We have to take the whole parrot with all the colors.
 GOD’s person can’t be split up for us to pick and choose the parts of Him that we want.